 That happened to me, and I’m guess it happened to you, too!

 Where once you might’ve spent hours creating the perfect gluebook collage, now you’re lucky to have time to clip out even one piece of ephemera.
 Maybe you’ve spent time downloading fun vintage photos and maps, but the files are just sitting unused and unsorted on your computer.
-Or you bought a Canva Pro subscription, intending to learn how to use it for making digital collages, but it’s been months and you still haven’t started a new project.
+Or you bought a Canva Pro subscription intending to learn how to use it for making digital collages, but it’s been months and you still haven’t started a new project.

 So how do you break through the wall of “not having enough time” and get back to making art again?
 Maybe even start a daily art habit?

-Making time for art
+How to make time for art

 As far as I can tell, there are two major ways to squeeze a little more creative time into your daily life: